Abdelrhman-Hosny/image-tagging-tools/outputs/reports/README.md

-# Reports for the Model's Perfomance in Tagging
+# Reports for the Models' Perfomance in Tagging

 --> .txt file for each binary classification mode